khansaurooj/Artificial_Intelligence_Project/TASK3:MusicGenerationwithAI.ipynb/README.md

 ## 🧾 Author & Credits

 **👩‍💻 Khansa Urooj**
-CodeAlpha — AI Internship (Task 3: Music Generation with AI)

 Thanks to the CodeAlpha program for mentorship and resources.

 ---

 ## 🧾 License

-This project is intended for educational and demonstration purposes as part of the CodeAlpha AI Internship.
  Please attribute the author when reusing or adapting the content.

 ---